ga4gh-beacon/ga4gh-beacon-legacy-website/pages/index.md

 ## Beacon v2 scope

-The Beacon v2 is a two-legged concept, with the following documents covering essential aspects of the specification:
+The Beacon v2 is based on a two-part concept, with the following documents covering essential aspects of the specification:

 * The Beacon [Framework](https://github.com/ga4gh-beacon/beacon-v2/tree/main/framework) is the part that describes the overall structure of the API requests, responses, parameters, the common components, etc. It is mostly relevant for developers.
 * The Beacon [Model](https://github.com/ga4gh-beacon/beacon-v2/tree/main/models) describe the set of concepts included in Beacon V2, like individual or biosample, and also the relationships between them.
 The Model has been developed for biomedical stakeholders.